Makalou/autodiff/README.md

 # Automatic Differentiation

 ## Why AD programming matters?
+[Automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation)(AD), or autodiff for short, can evaluate the derivative of a function specified by a computer program automatically.
+Which means, once you write down your function in C++ code, you don't have to suffer from the intricate and error-prone derivative deduction on the paper, then code the result manually.
+All you need to do is passing the function to autodiff library, and get its derivative or gradient whenever you want :) !
 ### Optimization & Gradient Descent Method

 ### Other Applications

 ## Automatic Differentiation Mode